 Driving Safely in the Rain

 The Wetcoast, Raincouver, Raincity.
 Our beloved BC Coast’s reputation for rain is known far and wide.
-Whether you’re a long-time resident, or a newcomer to the region, you’d better be prepared for plenty of wet weather once November hits.
-Sure, many of us anticipate this perfect time to put the tea on, cozy up with a good book, or settle in for a movie-marathon.
+Whether you’re a long-time resident, or a newcomer to the region, you’d better be prepared for those spring April showers.
+Sure, many of us anticipate this weather to be the perfect time to put the tea on, cozy up with a good book, or settle in for a movie-marathon.
 Even so, it’s safe to say that nobody is looking forward to one particularly unpleasant reality of the rainy season – driving in downpours.
 Heavy rainfall is consistently cited as the leading cause of weather-related accidents.
 Not surprisingly, it’s also a time when the number of auto insurance claims soar.
 Here’s how to reduce your risk of an accident by driving safely when you can’t avoid driving in a deluge.

 The First 10 Minutes